Treating neurologic-like symptoms by addressing cervical spine instability and disrupted blood flow into the brain

-We cite here from our article on Vertebrobasilar insufficiency – Hunter Bow Syndrome – Cervical neck instability a typical patient experience with altered blood flow to the brain suspected caused by suspected cervical spine / cervical neck instability:
+Above we gave many examples of people who feel that they are oxygen deprived and it is more described as a sensation.
+Here we cite here from our article on Vertebrobasilar insufficiency – Hunter Bow Syndrome – Cervical neck instability a typical patient experience with defined altered blood flow to the brain as suspected cervical spine/cervical neck instability.

 “The patient will tell us that they finally went to get help because for a long time, sometimes or every time he/she turned his/her head they would get dizzy, lightheaded and sometimes have to grab onto something because they felt like they were going to faint.
 During these episodes the patient would also experience fuzzy, blurry vision, ringing in the ears, and trouble with postural balance, even walking.

 In more advanced situations and certainly more frightening to this patient is the “drop attack,” where they would suddenly and for seemingly no reason at all, fall to the ground and then get up as if nothing had happened a few seconds later.
 Of course to this patient “as if nothing happened,” is not what is going through their mind.

-When they went to their primary care physician, the patient tells us, the doctor started to suspect that they, the patient, was having some sort of blockage of blood to the brain.
+When they went to their primary care physician, the patient tells us, the doctor started to suspect that they, the patient, were having some sort of blockage of blood to the brain.

-In the ruling out process, the physician started to look at atherosclerosis or hardening of the arteries.
+In the ruling out process, the physician started to look at atherosclerosis or the hardening of the arteries.
 This problem would be suspected in patients who were older, had diabetes, high blood pressure or hypertension, smoked, were obese, or led a very poor lifestyle devoid of activity or exercise.
 Most likely if you were in this risk group you would have received a referral to a vascular surgeon so they could take a look.
-However, this group of patients can suffer both atherosclerosis and from vertebrobasilar insufficiency.
+However, this group of patients can suffer both atherosclerosis and vertebrobasilar insufficiency.
 In this group of patients, it would not take much by way of neck rotation compression to cut off blood flow to the brain in arteries that are internally clogged.
-Here surgeons may see more of an urgency to recommend a decompression surgery.
+Here surgeons may see more of an urgency to recommend decompression surgery.